News | The Retreat Clinics

 For further information on the Do-It Profiler, including technical support, any questions on how friendly it is for Autism, ADHD and learning difficulties, or what to do if you don’t have access to a device or technology, please contact:

-If you are within North Yorkshire: hnyicb-ny.engagement@nhs.net
+If you are within York & North Yorkshire: hnyicb.experience@nhs.net

 The Retreat Clinics are not providing the Do It Profiler, as this is a commissioner change to the pathway.
 Therefore, please do not contact us to seek guidance or advice on the Do It Profiler, as we will only be able to provide you with the same information as explained here.